KIF Örebro DFF

 KIF Örebro DFF is a Swedish women's football club based in Örebro.
-Founded in 1980 as the women's football section of multi-sports association Karlslunds IF, the club's first team currently plays in the Damallsvenskan, the top level of the women's football pyramid in Sweden.
+Founded in 1980 as the women's football section of multi-sports association Karlslunds IF, the club's first team currently plays in the Elitettan, the second-highest level of the women's football pyramid in Sweden.
 The club also operates two reserve teams at the under-19 and under-17 levels, as well as a youth academy.

 KIF Örebro play their home games at Behrn Arena, which they share with the men's football club Örebro SK.

 History

-KIF Örebro was founded in 1980.
+Karlslunds IF, founded in 1920, took up women's football in 1980.
+By the 2005 season, they became known as KIF Örebro DFF.

 In 2014, the first team enjoyed their best ever season, finishing second in the league and qualifying for the UEFA Women's Champions League for the first time in club history.